playerzer0-ui/playlist-to-mp3-converter/README.md

 # playlist-to-mp3-converter

-The executable file is in the "dist" folder
+The executable file is there, the source code is the one with ".py" extension.

 ## how to run the code